Qiuye2024/Qiuye2024.github.io/_pages/cv.md

 CV
 ======
-My latest CV can be downloaded here.
+My latest CV can be downloaded [here].

 Education
 ======